 Reference Library

+The reference library is a repository of regulatory guidance documents adopted and/or issued by NMRAs to enforce regulatory inspection process

 GSDP Administrator can also create and view Reference Library which will also be available to all concerned stakeholders.
 To access this feature, NRMA Admin will click on the Reference Library link from the Left-Navigation menu.
 Following interface will be displayed to user:

 Note: Reference library can be created by Super Admin, NMRA Admin and by NMRA Inspector.